PilotcrewAI/Cyber-Bench/README.md

 Web-5 Harbor tasks build from committed source contexts under `harbor/assets/web-5/sources/`.
 Run oracle checks before model evals.

-Add new Harbor tasks under `harbor/tasks/` once the service has been validated in isolation and documented in `REPORT.md`.

 ## Transcript viewer

 For an interactive step-through of agent turns (plus the run summary from